Monday, 3 December 2012

 Growing up in Marsiling, I had a neighbourhood friend who would ride his motorbike into nearby JB to get his 'fix'.
 I put that in inverted commas because in JB then, a massage came with 'extra services' - the kind that's usually provided by the back-alley folks in Desker Road under certain red lighting conditions.
 The word "massage" became an euphemism for that sort of thing, oft-used on clients in karaoke lounges even.

 My first massage did not happen in Singapore; it took place in Taiwan.
 I was there for my National Service and we had just wrapped up a two-week training stint and into our R&R (rest and recreation) break.
-All of us were expecting a three-day holiday in Taipei but for some reason we ended up in Kaoshiung instead.
+All of us were expecting a three-day holiday in Taipei but for some reason, we ended up in Kaoshiung instead.

-Our hearts sank a litte because we had heard of how fair the ladies in Taipei were as compared to the ladies further South.
-We had trained in the mountains of Hengchun near the southern-most tip of the Taiwan Peninsular and seen folks so sun-tarnished that they could pass off as Malays, or even Thais.
+Our hearts sank a litte because we had heard of how fair the ladies in Taipei were as compared to the ladies further south.
+We had trained in the mountains of Hengchun near the southern-most tip of the Taiwan peninsular and seen folks so sun-tarnished that they could pass off as Malays or even Thais.
 And so we thought the ladies in Kaoshiung would be the same.

 Fortunately, it turned out to be not true if the salesgirls serving us in the shops and departmental stores were anything to go by.

-Even the girls we had seen riding on their scooters in the city streets were fair, being protected by long sleeves and gloves and sunhats during their rides.
+Even the girls we had seen riding on their scooters in the city streets were fair - being protected by long sleeves and gloves and sunhats during their rides.
 It was quite the sight when a bunch of them stopped at a traffic light.
 On a windy day, their sundresses would billow and their long hair flutter.
 It was exactly like some Kao shampoo ad on TV!
 I remember a similar scene in Ho Chi Minh City of girls in traditional dress and on bicycles.

-Oh, before we SAF army boys were let loose in Kaoshiung, we were briefed by our platoon sergeant Staff Karu on what to expect and what NOT to do in this newly industrialised city.
+Oh, before we SAF army boys were let loose in Kaoshiung, we were briefed by our platoon sergeant Staff Karu on what to expect and what NOT to do in that newly industrialised city.
 Or rather, what HE expected us not to do.